 How does this company make money?

-Money flows in through per-unit wholesale sales to grocery chains, convenience stores, and mass retailers including Walmart and Target.
-Roughly 40% of annual volume is concentrated in the Halloween, Christmas, and Easter periods, when expanded shelf space and promotional activity drive impulse purchases.
+Hershey sells chocolate bars, bags, and candies at wholesale prices to grocery chains, convenience stores, and mass retailers like Walmart and Target.
+About 40% of its annual revenue arrives in the three months around Halloween, Christmas, and Easter, when promotional displays and expanded shelf space push large volumes of impulse purchases through the checkout lane.

 What makes this company hard to replace?